Leonardo DiCaprio and Camila Morrone have reportedly split after four years of dating

 Amy Schumer jokes about Leonardo DiCaprio and his ‘girlfriends’ at Oscars

-Leonardo DiCaprio has split from his girlfriend Camila Morrone after four years of dating, a source has confirmed to People.
+Leonardo DiCaprio has split from his girlfriend Camila Morrone after four years of dating, a source has told People.

 DiCaprio, 47, and Morrone, 25, were first romantically linked in January 2018 when the two were spotted in Aspen, Colorado at a New Year’s Eve party with DiCaprio’s longtime pal, Tobey Macguire.
 The former couple made their red carpet debut at the 2020 Academy Awards, and sat next to each other in the front row during the ceremony.